 We’ve heard from a handful of people that their time in command was the highlight of their Army careers, so I’m prayerful that Jamie will enjoy this experience and leave a positive, lasting impact on his company.

-PS: More adventures from our right years as an active duty Army family
+PS: More adventures from our eight years as an active duty Army family